Letters from Lodi

 "Finally, the Select Block sees only my best barrels — American oak only, with a lot of Demptos barrels.
 The wood for Demptos' American oak is sourced from Mark Twain National Forest on the Ozark Plateau in south-central Missouri and is known for the fineness of its grain.
 60% of the barrels in the 2017 Select Block were new, compared to only 28% new oak in the 'regular' Soucie."

 Montgomery, in fact, has always been known for saying that "putting Zinfandel in French oak is like putting lipstick on John Wayne."
-While there are many Zinfandel specialists inside and outside of Lodi who prefer the subtle qualities of French oak, most California Zinfandels are still aged in American oak because this wood is known to have five to ten times more aromatic compounds than European oaks, which only accentuate the naturally lush, round, fruit driven qualities that many Zinfandel devotees love in the varietal.
+While there are many Zinfandel specialists inside and outside of Lodi who prefer the subtle qualities of French oak, most California Zinfandels are still aged in American oak because this wood is known to have five to ten times more aromatic compounds than European oaks, which only accentuate the naturally lush, round, fruit-driven qualities that many Zinfandel devotees love in the varietal.

-"Zinfandel is the red-headed stepchild of grape varietes," adds Montgomery, "which I think is a shame.
+"Zinfandel is the red-headed stepchild of grape varieties," adds Montgomery, "which I think is a shame.
 Be as it may, I am still convinced Souce Vineyard is consistently one of the top five Zinfandel vineyards in the AVA, if not the state."

-Montgomery has own favorite food matches for Soucie Vineyard Zinfandel: "First, portobello mushrooms — heads only, soaked in Zinfandel, brushed in olive oil, grilled (preferably with charcoal), then with a blue cheese (a mild version, like Cowgirl Creamery's Point Reyes) melted on the cap, sliced and served.
+Montgomery has their own favorite food matches for Soucie Vineyard Zinfandel: "First, portobello mushrooms — heads only, soaked in Zinfandel, brushed in olive oil, grilled (preferably with charcoal), then with blue cheese (a mild version, like Cowgirl Creamery's Point Reyes) melted on the cap, sliced and served.
 I also like a tri-tip that has been marinated in a Chaka's (barbecue) sauce, and cooked on a Big Green Egg with cherry wood for smoke.
 Anything on a grill accented with cherry/berry sauces or marinades is great with Lodi Zinfandel."

-But since it's summer, we highly recommend the 2019 m2 Lodi Rosé ($13), a bone dry and joyfully strawberry/watermelon-fresh pink wine, perky, silky and airy-light (12.5% alcohol) on the palate.
+But since it's summer, we highly recommend the 2019 m2 Lodi Rosé ($13), a bone dry and joyfully strawberry/watermelon-fresh pink wine, perky, silky, and airy-light (12.5% alcohol) on the palate.
 Montgomery doesn't want to scare anyone away from this utterly refreshing wine, so he doesn't list the fact that 75% of it consists of Zinfandel grown around the m2 winery; but really, it's the Zinfandel component that gives this perfectly dry wine its svelte, irresistible charm.
-The other 25% comes from a historic 1920s Mokelumne River-Lodi Carignan planting called Mule Plain Vineyard — these venerable old vines adding to the zip and red berry brightness of the wine.
+The other 25% comes from a historic 1920s Mokelumne River-Lodi Carignan planting called Mule Plain Vineyard — these venerable old vines add to the zip and red berry brightness of the wine.

 Finally, there is the 2019 m2 Lodi Vermentino ($20), a dry, edgy, minerally style of varietal white sourced from a Biodynamic farmed block grown by Lodi's Vino Farms along a super-sandy bend of the Mokelumne River.
 The beauty of the Vermentino grape is that it doesn't make an excessively "fruity" wine.
-Still, light yet fleshy flavors of citrus, orange wedges and white peach prickle the palate, while floral and lavender-like scents tease the nose.
+Still, light yet fleshy flavors of citrus, orange wedges, and white peach prickle the palate, while floral and lavender-like scents tease the nose.
 As "Lodi" as it gets!